 Crunchy, sweet, toffee topped with soft milk chocolate and a layer of toasted almonds.
 If there is a ranking of sweet treats, Buttercrunch Toffee should be at the top.
 It certainly is in our household and it is definitely one of those holiday items that gets stolen and hidden anytime your bring it somewhere.

-But in all seriousness, if you want a crowd pleasing, don’t-show-up-empty-handed thing, the only thing better than bringing wine is bringing these crisp and crunchy bites of homemade candy.
+If you want a crowd pleasing, don't-show-up-empty-handed thing, the only thing better than bringing wine is bringing these crisp and crunchy bites of homemade candy.